deminy/counit/README.md

 # How Does It Work

 Package _counit_ allows running multiple time/IO related tests concurrently within a single PHP process using Swoole.
-To know how exactly it works, I'd recommend checking this free online talk: [CSP Programming in PHP](https://nomadphp.com/video/306/csp-programming-in-php) (and here are the [slides](http://talks.deminy.in/csp.html)).

-Package _counit_ is compatible with _PHPUnit_, which means:
+_Counit_ is compatible with _PHPUnit_, which means:

-1. Your test cases can be written in the same way as those for _PHPUnit_.
+1. Test cases can be written in the same way as those for _PHPUnit_.
-2. Your test cases can run directly under _PHPUnit_.
+2. Test cases can run directly under _PHPUnit_.

 A typical test case of _counit_ looks like this: